-Additionally, the use of Microsoft Power BI will be investigated to discover how data requests and manual collection can be minimised to reduce demand on staff resource. á With the review of the council's Climate Change Strategy due in 2024/25, a number of items in need of particular consideration have been identified and are detailed below.
-Review of the Baseline and interim emissions target for Supply Chain as knowledge to decarbonise improves and methodology is updated Update of the total 2018/19 baseline emissions figure following updates to supply chain baseline Review of the interim emissions target for Mobility & Transport following greater understanding of barriers at Alltami Depot to decarbonise fleet and improvements to staff commute methodology
+Additionally, the use of Microsoft Power BI will be investigated to discover how data requests and manual collection can be minimised to reduce demand on staff resource.

+With the review of the council's Climate Change Strategy due in 2024/25, a number of items in need of particular consideration have been identified and are detailed below.

+- Review of the Baseline and interim emissions target for Supply Chain as knowledge to decarbonise improves and methodology is updated - Update of the total 2018/19 baseline emissions figure following updates to supply chain baseline - Review of the interim emissions target for Mobility & Transport following greater understanding of barriers at Alltami Depot to decarbonise fleet and improvements to staff commute methodology

 2.00 RESOURCE IMPLICATIONS 2.01 Staff time and collaboration with other council departments (e.g., IT) to identify digital tools to streamline the collection of raw data (e.g., electricity use in buildings).
 2.02 Some costs may be involved if a suitable digital tool is identified, but it is currently not clear whether that would be the case or how much.
-2.03 Recruitment of a Joint Procurement Business Partner between Flintshire County Council and Denbighshire County Council in September 2023.
+2.03 Recruitment of a Joint Procurement Business Partner between Flintshire County Council and Denbighshire County Council in Sept 2023

-3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Not Required/ None.
+3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Not Required/ None

 4.00 RISK MANAGEMENT 4.01 There are risks when calculating carbon emissions that the quality or lack of raw data or the way in which it is processed and reported may reduce reliability through error or availability.
 To address this risk, the Climate Change team review the work in detail and is supported by neighbouring local authorities through peer review.
 Regarding the Carbon Emissions Update 2022/23 report, risks are considered low but issues such as poor use of terminology or presentation of data creating confusion or misunderstandings.
 To address this, language is carefully considered and a glossary at the end of the report is provided.
-Data is presented in simple tables and detailed further where it is felt useful for the reader.